- End of 2nd Half

 Bulgaria - England

-Euro Qualifying – Follow the Football match between Bulgaria and England live with Eurosport.
+Follow the Euro Qualifying live Football match between Bulgaria and England with Eurosport.
 The match starts at 19:45 on 14 October 2019.
-Our live coverage lets you follow all the key moments as they happen.

 Moments after Wilson scrapes the post, it's full-time...